emgong/double-takes/app/posts/2016-02-01-react-reconciliation.md

 ## Act 2: Closing the Loop

 *"No problem"*, you say.
 You're cool as a cucumber, knowing that in a situation like this, we need an event handler to feed the current value of the tree back into React.
 You even know to avoid `state` except in container components, and use `props` as much as possible.
-So you look up the nestable docs, and scale up to the following:
+So you look up the Nestable plugin's docs, and write the following:

 ```js
 componentDidMount: function() {